 When a loved one passes away leaving a Will, family members face the legal task of probating the Will.
 They use the probate process in Texas to wind up the affairs and transfer title and ownership of the decedent’s property among the beneficiaries in the Will.
 If the decedent owned different types of real and personal property, some of it may pass through the probate estate and some of it may be non-probate property.
 Family members in Pflugerville or Cedar Park may wonder, what is a probate estate and how is it distributed in the probate process?
 In this article we will give a basic definition of the probate estate and compare non-probate and exempt assets.
-If you need help probating a Texas Will, contact Austin probate lawyer Farren Smith
+If you need help probating a Texas Will, contact Austin probate lawyer Farren Sheehan for a consultation.

 Different Types of Property

 The decedent can only pass through his Will and estate property that he owned.
 Assets that pass by a Will are known as probate assets or the probate estate.
 However, not all property owned by a decedent passes through his Will.
 There are non-probate assets that do not go through the probate process.
 There are also exemptions for certain kinds of property that do not pass through probate.